Clinical Exercise Therapy Sessions

 Most client move on to small group sessions:

 One hour exercise therapy with two to three other clients (i.e. max 4 persons).
 You do your own personalised program under the supervision of a Physiotherapist

-- 5 personal sessions pass
+- 5 personal one hour sessions pass

 You can reduce the cost of your clinical exercise therapy sessions by purchasing a card of 5 sessions (these must be used within 6mths of purchase)

 You can reduce the cost of your concurrent exercise sessions by purchasing a pack of 10 groups.

 - 20 exercise therapy session pass

 Designed for the dedicated clinical exercise therapy goers, these cards further reduce the cost of your concurrent exercise therapy.

 It is ideal to have a RESCAN and REASSESSMENT session (1hr) with a physiotherapist every tenth session.
 This session will be a chance for you to see your abdominal muscles activating again to see your progress and check if you are still recruiting these muscles correctly.
 Your physiotherapist will also re-assess your specific goals and outcome measures that the clinical exercise therapy has targeted.
 This may be stability, flexibility, pain or strength to give you feedback and to update your goals.

 There will be some changes to your exercise therapy program, you may receive new exercises, some progressions or some changes.
 Your